 Solo travel as a woman can be a little daunting at first and taking a gap year as a solo female backpacker is often seen as too dangerous or risky, but it really doesn’t have to be.
-Solo travel is one of the most empowering, rewarding and downright awesome things you will ever do, but you do have to balance that out with your own safety concerns too.
+Travelling the world solo is one of the most empowering, rewarding and downright awesome things you will ever do, and despite what the mass media or well meaning relatives say it can be extremely safe too.
 So here are the top 10 expert tips to help you reduce any risk to your personal safety and security whilst on your travels.

 Travel safety, especially safety for solo female travellers is something I have written a lot about before, but it is a topic that comes up time and time again and one of the single most common questions I get asked about every single day, so I thought it would be a good idea to just go over some of the best and most effective tips for women travellers to stay safe on their gap years and backpacking adventures.